cplaisier/sygnal/README.md

 ## Systems Genetic Network AnaLysis (SYGNAL) pipeline
 We developed the SYstems Genetic Network AnaLysis (SYGNAL) pipeline to integrate correlative, causal and mechanistic inference approaches into a unified framework that systematically infers the causal flow of information from mutations to TFs and miRNAs to perturbed gene expression patterns across patients.

+The SYGNAL pipeline is designed to be cloned into a completed [cMonkey<sub>2</sub>](https://github.com/baliga-lab/cmonkey2) run directory.
+It will then run the SYGNAL pipeline using the cMonkey<sub>2</sub> result database and put all the results into 'sygnal/output' directory, which it will create if not already present.
+There is fairly through checkpointing as the full SYGNAL pipeline can take some time to run.

 ### Dependencies
 * MEME (http://meme-suite.org/doc/download.html?man_type=web)
 * WEEDER (https://github.com/baliga-lab/weeder_patched)